by EDUARDO FAJERMO JR.

 Coronado also vowed to push for additional provisions that would provide clear cut responsibilities of the judicial and legislative arms of the student body and outline the roles of executive committees.

-She said over the years, the council runs the same executive committees but they are not yet included in the constitution.
+She said over the years, the council has run the same executive committees but they are not yet included in the constitution.

 The presidential aspirant also vowed to define the duties of AB class officers, impose sanctions on those who failed to perform their responsibilities, and propose additional rights and obligations that would protect the interest of the students.